-Emotional intelligence
+Emotional intelligence (EQ)

-The four attributes of emotional intelligence include:
+The four areas of emotional intelligence include:

 Self-awareness